Plants Poisonous To Cats: Spring Safety Tips

 - Fast, slow, or irregular heartbeat (if the heart is affected)

-What to Do if Your Cat Comes in Contact With a Poisonous Plant
+What to Do if Your Cat Was Exposed To Plants Poisonous to Cats

 If you see your cat eating a plant and you are uncertain if it is poisonous, or you think your cat ate such a plant within the past couple of hours, you can do the following before heading to the veterinarian: